 Sales and Marketing

 Ross Stores' off-price business model appears to be just the right fit for both during and after the recession.
 Amid strong sales the retailer is adding stores.
 Over the past four years, the company has added about 235 new locations, including many dd's DISCOUNTS shops.
 New markets for the retailer include Illinois and the District of Columbia.
-Indeed, it entered Illinois in a big way in October 2011 with 12 stores in the Chicago area.
+In 2014 the company opened 65 new Ross stores and 20 new dd's Discounts.

 Going forward the company plans to continue adding stores in existing markets, while opening Ross and dd's stores in new markets.
 To boost its relationships with suppliers, Ross does not require them to provide markdown/promotional allowances or return privileges.
 This, combined with opportunistic purchases (closeouts such as manufacturer overruns and canceled orders), allows the company to obtain large discounts on merchandise.
 As a result, Ross Stores' customers typically pay 20% to 60% less than department and specialty store prices.
 Ross holds down costs by offering minimal service and few frills inside its stores.